-- 1.1 Provide reimbursement agreements for developers who are required to install main transmission lines larger than necessary for their development, which will allow them to recover an appropriate portion of those extra costs as other connections are made to the system. - Require developers, as part of the Development Impact Statement, to evaluate the impact of their development activities on the treatment plant, trunk lines, lift stations and related facilities and to develop a proposal that will allow previous commitments to be preserved and necessary future expansions identified and provided for. - 1.3 Seek opportunities to implement water reclamation and re-use practices within the City. - 1.4 Control the major sewer facilities within its boundaries and sewage is treated at a facility in Salem. - 1.5 Provide the safe and efficient collection, treatment, reclamation, and reuse of wastewater generated within the community. - 1.6 Private development participates in improvements to the major system through sewer development impact fees, construction of selected facilities, and by providing additional resources. - 1.7 Private development provides all internal collection facilities necessary to serve individual projects. - 1.8 Development projects should connect to the municipal sewer system. - 1.9 Private sewer system improvements should be constructed to all applicable City standards and specifications. - 1.10 Existing septic systems on lots should be required to connect to the City sewer service when it is available or when it is within 1000 feet of the site.

-1.11 Questions regarding specific requirements for the sewer system may be. answered by Salem's Public Works Department.
-Further information is contained in the Salem City Construction and Development Standards available at the Salem City Hall.
+- Provide reimbursement agreements for developers who are required to install main transmission lines 1.1 larger than necessary for their development, which will allow them to recover an appropriate portion of those extra costs as other connections are made to the system. - 1.2 Require developers, as part of the Development Impact Statement, to evaluate the impact of their development activities on the treatment plant, trunk lines, lift stations and related facilities and to develop a proposal that will allow previous commitments to be preserved and necessary future expansions identified and provided for. - Seek opportunities to implement water reclamation and re-use practices within the City.
+1.3 - 1.4 Provide the safe and efficient collection, treatment, reclamation, and reuse of wastewater generated within the community. - Private development participates in improvements to the major system through sewer development 1.5 impact fees and by constructing of selected facilities - 1.6 Private development provides all internal collection facilities necessary to serve individual projects. - 1.7 Development projects should connect to the municipal sewer system. - Existing septic systems on lots should be required to connect to the City sewer service when it is 1.8 available or when it is within 1000 feet of the site. - Questions regarding specific requirements for the sewer system may be. answered by Salem's Public 1.9 Works Department.
+Further information is contained in the Salem City Construction and Development Standards available from Salem City.